sohelkh1211/Event-Calendar/README.md

 ## 📖 Project Overview

-The Event Calendar Web App is designed to allow users to manage events on a calendar interface.
-Users can select a date, add an event with details such as title, start time, end time, and tag, edit event details, or remove events entirely.
+The Event Calendar Web App is designed to allow users to manage events on a monthly calendar interface.
+Users can select a date, add an event with details such as title, start time, end time, and tag, edit event details, or remove specific event entirely.

 ## ✨ Features